 Data for each individual microinverter (power, DC voltage, DC current, AC voltage, AC frequency, and temperature) can be examined for performance over a period of time.
 This can be helpful in determining any performance issues with the solar panel or microinverter.
 The graphs can also help users determine shading issues on panels that are not on par with other panels in the system.
 This data also allows Enphase to see how well their microinverters are performing in the field.
 It makes it much easier to rectify performance issues related to their products should there be a problem with a microinverter over the 25-year warranty period.

 I'll admit that I like watching real-time data as well as trending data to see how well a system is performing.
 While the Enphase Envoy is very powerful, it does not update as fast as some power monitoring systems connected directly to the solar feeds.
 A product called TED (The Energy Detective) uses a pair of non-conductive current probes to send data over the power lines, similar to Enphase microinverters.
 So far, I have not seen any data conflicts and both systems seem to work well.
 I have two TED (Model 1001) meters monitoring my HVAC power as well as my solar power.
 I get real-time data (updated every few seconds) that I can see when power changes.
 I can literally see the sun break through the clouds and watch the solar power jump up several kilo-Watts - very cool.
-Best of all, these meters are currently available on Ebay for $15 (in quantities of 10).

 Smart Meter Monitoring